needle-mirror/com.unity.learn.iet-framework/Documentation~/index.md

 ## Installation

-For Unity 2021.2 and newer, simply search for "Tutorial Framework" in the Package Manager.
-For older Unity versions, this package is not currently discoverable, and you need to add the following line to the `dependencies` list of `Packages/manifest.json`:
+Simply search for "Tutorial Framework" in the Package Manager.
-`"com.unity.learn.iet-framework": "3.1.1`

 Make sure to update to the latest version of the package whose major version is the closest one to the one you're currently using.
 I.E: if you're using version 1 of the package and the latest available is version 3, be sure to update to version 2 first, and then to version 3.